jsquyres/ompi/docs/faq/running-mpi-apps.rst

 on *all* nodes.

 The :ref:`where to install
-<faq-building-open-mpi-where-to-install-label>` FAQ question contains
+<building-open-mpi-installation-location-label>` FAQ question
-some suggestions on where to install Open MPI.
+contains some suggestions on where to install Open MPI.

 /////////////////////////////////////////////////////////////////////////